IB Diploma Programme (Grades 11-12)

 - In all classes, a variety of assessment strategies are used to provide feedback on the learning process.

-- Teachers ensure that all students experience challenge and a measure of success.
+- Teachers ensure that all students experience both challenge and success.

 - Teachers work to identify the most accurate demonstration of student knowledge and skill development rather than averaging all work over the course of a term.